-- A good working relationship exists with Welsh Government and external regulators, including Audit Wales, Estyn, CIW, Financial Services Authority ('FSA') and Food Standards Agency as key regulators. - Audit Wales Protocol documented and procedures in place to ensure all 'Management Response Forms' from each Audit Wales report addressed and that Service responses are presented to Leadership Group, Governance and Audit Committee and Audit Wales. - Regarding monitoring of progress of actions/recommendations, Governance Officer is Audit Wales point of contact for ongoing governance related MRFs/governance matters.
-Corporate Performance and Improvement Officer is point of contact for performance related MRFs/performance matters.
+- A good working relationship exists with Welsh Government and external regulators, including Audit Wales, Estyn, CIW, Financial Services Authority ('FSA') and Food Standards Agency as key regulators. - Audit Wales Protocol documented and procedures in place to ensure all 'Management Response Forms' from each Audit Wales report addressed and that Service responses are presented to Leadership Group, Governance and Audit Committee and Audit Wales. - Regarding monitoring of progress of actions/recommendations, - Governance Officer is Audit Wales point of contact for ongoing governance related ORFs/governance matters.
+Corporate Performance and Improvement Officer is point of contact for performance related ORFs/performance matters.
 This system is set out in a Protocol, approved by Leadership Group and presented to Governance and Audit Committee, with updated version (to reflect that the Corporate Performance and Improvement Officer is in post) presented to Governance and Audit Committee 9.9.2021 Meeting. - Monthly meetings are also being held between Performance Officers & Audit Wales and can be arranged with other officers as necessary.
-Regular dialogue is maintained with representatives from Audit Wales. - Recommendations from Audit Wales are taken forward in the Corporate Performance Management arrangements. - All Audit Wales reports presented to Leadership group and Governance and Audit Committee, which monitors implementation of corrective actions required. - Monitoring of progress of Actions process has been developed. - Chief Internal Auditor (CMIA) is currently studying to gain an IIA qualification, and has considerable local government experience, and is supported by a team with appropriate knowledge and skills. - The Audit Manager & Senior Auditor are undergoing an IIA qualification. - and two auditors are developing ICT auditing skills. - IA Officers are undergoing audit qualifications to enhance knowledge, skills and competency. - A re-structure of IA was implemented in May 2019, and another in November 2020 and April 2022.
+Regular dialogue is maintained with representatives from Audit Wales. - Recommendations from Audit Wales are taken forward in the Corporate Performance Management arrangements. - All Audit Wales reports presented to Leadership group and Governance and Audit Committee, which monitors implementation of corrective actions required. - Monitoring of progress of Actions process has been developed. - Chief Internal Auditor (CMIA) has completed the IIA qualification, and has considerable local government experience, and is supported by a team with appropriate knowledge and skills. - The Audit Manager has completed the IIA qualification. - and two auditors are developing ICT auditing skills. - IA Officers are undergoing audit qualifications to enhance knowledge, skills and competency. - A re-structure of IA was implemented in May 2019, and another in November 2020 and April 2022.
 The service has been fully resourced since 1 June 2022. - A new CMIA has been in place from 1 January 2022, and has considerable experience in IA, and is supported by a knowledgeable & skilled Audit Manager. - The role of CMIA has free and unfettered access to the Chair of the Governance & Audit Committee and both meet regularly during the year. - Robust risk-based forward work programme and business planning is in place. - Regular reporting to Governance & Audit Committee on the activity of IA is undertaken, i.e. quarterly Internal Audit Progress Reports to Governance & Audit Committee for monitoring progress performance and improvement and summary of work and audit opinion on assurance provided annually in Internal Audit Annual Report at year end.
-Follow-up reviews undertaken to monitor corrective actions are implemented.
+Follow-up reviews undertaken to monitor corrective actions are implemented. - Internal Audit Charter regularly reviewed and approved by Governance & Audit Committee (last version approved by Audit Committee 17/1/23).

-- Internal Audit Charter regularly reviewed and approved by Governance & Audit Committee (last version approved by Audit Committee 17/1/23). - CMIA provides annual objective opinion on assurance placed on Council's risk management, control and governance processes, based on the individual assurances given to Managers after each audit review, & feeds into the AGS. - Compliance with PSIAS reported annually to Governance & Audit Committee with resultant improvement plan.
-Peer review of assessment every five years (latest review completed May 2022 by Anglesey County Council, report and resulting improvement plan were presented to Governance & Audit Committee on the 27 September 2022).
-The external assessor concluded that Ceredigion County Council's Internal Audit function generally conforms with the PSIAS.
+- CMIA provides annual objective opinion on assurance placed on Council's risk management, control and governance processes, based on the individual assurances given to Managers after each audit review, & feeds into the AGS. - The external assessor concluded that Ceredigion County Council's Internal Audit function generally conforms with the PSIAS.
 With the function currently conforming to 50 of the best practice areas, partial conformance in six areas and no areas of non-conformance. - IA's mission is to enhance & protect organisational value by providing risk-based & objective assurance, advice & insight.
-This is detailed in the internal Audit Charter, which also states IA's right of access (as per the Council's Financial Regulations/Constitution). - Partnership and Accountability agreements are established in collaborative projects.

-4 Opinion on the level of assurance that the governance arrangements can provide
+This is detailed in the internal Audit Charter, which also states IA's right of access (as per the Council's Financial Regulations/Constitution). - Partnership and Accountability agreements are established in collaborative projects. - 4 Opinion on the level of assurance that the governance arrangements can provide